 - Your energy consumption is climbing steadily

 - You plan to keep your existing system at least another 18 months

 Not sure your current HVAC provider is up to the task of helping you to save energy with a retrofit of your older system?
-It may be time to seek out other options, but you may be concerned about the hassle of switching vendors.
-Here’s a resource that can help: this informative guide to Contract Confidence: Transitioning to a New HVAC Service Provider.
+It may be time to seek out other options.
+Here’s a resource that can help.